MichaIng/DietPi-Docs/docs/software/system_stats.md

     Then, restart the service.

-=== "Resetting the password"

-    To reset the password, you will need to change the `hash` setting in the config file.
-See the password protection section for how to get the correct hash.
+    To reset the password, just replace the hash in the config file.

-=== "Invalidating logged in sessions"

     If you need to make every logged in session log out, but you don't want to change the password, you can instead change the secret.
-Generate a new secret (see password protection), and put it in the config file.
+Generate a new secret and put it in the config file.
 Then, make sure to restart the service.
 This will log everyone out, and then they will need to log back in to continue.

 === "Update to latest version"